 Phase 2 is triggered only when Phase 1 identifies substantial deterioration.
 It requires invasive testing: concrete core samples, laboratory analysis, corrosion mapping, and detailed engineering modeling.
 Phase 2 costs for a beachfront 1980s building can run $60,000 to $200,000 or more in engineering fees alone, before any repair costs.
 After the Phase 2 report is delivered, the association has 365 days to commence repairs.
 That clock is live on buildings that received Phase 2 reports in late 2024 or early 2025.

 When I evaluate a building for a buyer, I always ask: Has Phase 1 been completed?
 If so, was Phase 2 triggered?
 A building currently in Phase 2 is in a different risk category than one where Phase 1 came back clean.
 The local building department holds copies of all completed milestone inspection reports, and any licensed agent can request them.
 Ask before you write an offer.
-For the full due diligence framework, see my condo financial health evaluation guide and the true cost of owning a Miami luxury condo.
+For a full walkthrough of how the inspection itself works, the 30 and 25-year triggers, and the HB 913 changes, see my Florida condo milestone inspection law guide.
+For the broader due diligence framework, see the condo financial health evaluation guide and the true cost of owning a Miami luxury condo.

 The May 2026 Assessment Landscape: Three Categories of Miami Buildings